frederic-perez/AmE-dictionary/data/dictionary.md

 __linger__
 __lingering__ _adj_ Lasting for a long time, especially when this is unpleasant or not necessary. _The lingering feeling._
 __linguaphile__ _n_
+__liniment__ _n_ A medicinal liquid that is rubbed into the skin to relieve muscular stiffness and pain. _Syn_ embrocation _The veterinarian instructed me to apply the liniment to the horse’s sore leg twice a day._
 __lining__ _n_ :two::hammer: _My stomach lining._
 __links__ _n_ :two: __1__ A golf course. _The links course._
 __lint__ _n_ :three::hammer: _He had this gift for attaching himself to Jimmy like lint._ _Methods to prevent lint fires in your dryer._ _With lint in his navel._